Skip to main content

 You can pass the option --edit to open an interactive editor to refine it.

-Run osi convert --help to see all options.
+Run opensyndrome convert --help to see all options.

 To validate your JSON file against the Open Syndrome Definition schema, you can use the validate command.
 It will show you what is missing or if the JSON is valid.